imhotep/hass-unifi-access/README.md

 # Installation (HACS)
 - Add this repository as a custom repository in HACS
 - Restart Home Assistant
-- Add new Integration -> Unifi Access (sorry no logos for now until this [PR](https://github.com/home-assistant/brands/pull/4827) is approved)
+- Add new Integration -> Unifi Access
 - Enter your Unifi Access controller IP or Hostname (default is `unifi` or `UDMPRO`).
 No need to enter port or scheme
 - Enter your API Token that you generated in Unifi Access
 - It should find all of your doors and add two entities for each one